LTU-Actor/Vehicle-GEM/README.md

 # Vehicle-GEM

 **This is the "root" package for the Actor system**.
-It contains the core launchfiles and route scripts to launch and operate the system on the GEM platform.
+It contains the core launch files and route scripts to launch and operate the system on the GEM platform.

-Vehicle platform for Polaris GEM e2 with a drive-by-wire kit made by Dataspeed.
+The vehicle platform for Polaris GEM e2 is retrofitted with a drive-by-wire kit made by Dataspeed.
-Also retrofitted with a primary computer, Intel NUC, Raspberry Pi, Ardunio Uno, and many sensors.
+A primary computer, Intel NUC, Raspberry Pi, Ardunio Uno, and many sensors were installed post vehicle production.

 # Hardware Requirements